q-viper/q-viper.github.io/_posts/2020-02-25-building-ocr-for-devanagari-handwritten-character.md

 <!-- /wp:html -->

 <!-- wp:paragraph -->
 <p>First we will copy the BGR(OpenCv reads on BGR) image and then convert it to Binary Image using OpenCv’s threshold function.
 Thresholding the image always reduces the complexity of tasks because we will be working on only 2 pixel values 0 and 255.
 Another important thing is we have to find the background and foreground pixels.
 This is really tricky part because there will be a case where our text will be white and background be black and vice versa so we need to do some trick to always find foreground and background pixels.
-Here i checked only 5 pixels from the top left corner.
+Here I checked only 5 pixels from the top left corner.
 This idea will not always work but for some time it will be good approach.</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
 <p>Next we need to find the ROI.
 Because the text might be situated on any side of the image.
 So we must find the exact image position and crop it to do further processing.
 Next We will do segmentation.
-Here i used only <strong>Numpy for image cropping and segmenting. </strong>This sounds funny but it is <em>true.</em></p>
+Here I used only <strong>Numpy for image cropping and segmenting. </strong>This sounds funny but it is <em>true.</em></p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->